AbubakarAmin/AbubakarAmin/README.md

   </a>
 </p>

-Backend & AI systems developer.
 I build production APIs, payment infrastructure, multi-tenant platforms, and autonomous AI pipelines.
 I work primarily on the backend but am comfortable owning the full stack when a project needs it — React, Tailwind, Alpine, the works.

 Open to **freelance projects** and **remote opportunities**.